angelasonline/langlayer/README.md

 Language Layer provides a stable language access layer between the devices people use and the language models that power them.

+Agents can coordinate communication workflows for communities, events, and shared spaces while keeping language access independent from the underlying model provider.

 Whether models run in the cloud, on local hardware, or across a shared community network, devices can continue providing language access without being tied to a single provider.

 ```text